Jcvizon06/Data-Science-Portfolio/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: "/images/zakim.jpg"
+  image: "/images/ml.png"
 ---

-I'm a senior data scientist who excels at machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+I love playing with data and algorithm, I uses them to create amazing stuffs.